Siemens-Healthineers/K2s/addons/dashboard/README.md

 ### Access using ingress

 To access dashboard via ingress, the ingress-nginx or the traefik addon has to enabled.
-Once the addons are enabled, then the dashboard UI can be accessed at the following links: https://k2s.cluster.local/dashboard/ and https://k2s-dashboard.local (with HTTP using http://.. unstead of https://..)
+Once the addons are enabled, then the dashboard UI can be accessed at the following links: https://k2s.cluster.local/dashboard/ (with HTTP using http://.. unstead of https://..)

-_Note:_ If a proxy server is configured in the Windows Proxy settings, please add the hosts **k2s.cluster.local** and **k2s-dashboard.local** as a proxy override.
+_Note:_ If a proxy server is configured in the Windows Proxy settings, please add the host **k2s.cluster.local** as a proxy override.

 ### Access using port-forwarding